Refunds, Overpayments and Withdrawals

-For the Doctor of Medicine program withdrawal/refund policy, please visit the School of Medicine Catalog.
+For the Doctor of Medicine program withdrawal/refund policy, please view the Creighton University School of Medicine Medical Education Program Policies.

 Continuing Education Refund Policy: Continuing education and professional development courses may be cancelled by the attendee in writing up to 7 days before the course begins for a full refund, less a $25 processing fee.
 Some courses are not eligible for a refund; these exceptions are noted in specific course descriptions.
 If a course is cancelled by the University for non-weather related issues, the student will be notified and a full refund will be processed.
 In the event of a weather related closure, the course will be rescheduled.

-Refunds of room and board due to withdrawal from the University will be prorated.
+Refunds of food and housing due to withdrawal from the University will be prorated.

 Nonrecurring fees, the application fee, the University fee, the technology fee, special service fee and penalty fees will be charged in full, after the 100% refund period.
 The nonrecurring, penalty, and special service fees include; deferred payments, late payments, special examination/evaluations, challenge examinations, recording, tuition remission administrative fees, orientation fee and lockers.